kaakaa/pflenker.github.io/_posts/2020-10-28-code-reviews.md

 ---
 layout: post
-title: "Code Reviews should be the exception, not the rule"
+title: "Code Reviews Should Be the Exception, Not the Rule"
 categories: ["Quality", "Engineering" ]
 image: /assets/code_review.png
 excerpt: "Code Review is an important part of every software development process.